tari/taricorp.net/content/posts/2022/timelapser/index.md

 #### Container choice

 ISO MPEG-4 containers (`.mp4` files) are a common choice for video files and are supported by most software.
-However this container is not very well-suited to this application because by default some metadata (the `MOOV` atom) gets placed at the end of the file. ffmpeg can put that at the beginning of a file to make a file "streamable" by using the `-movflags faststart` option, but that doesn't really solve the live capture problem because the metadata stored in the `MOOV` atom that the `faststart` option moves around needs to be derived from the entire encoded file: ffmpeg implements `faststart` simply by outputting a file, then moving the `MOOV` block to the front beginning while copying the rest of the file.
+However this container is not very well-suited to this application because by default some metadata (the `MOOV` atom) gets placed at the end of the file. ffmpeg can put that at the beginning of a file to make a file "streamable" by using the `-movflags faststart` option, but that doesn't really solve the live capture problem because the metadata stored in the `MOOV` atom that the `faststart` option moves around needs to be derived from the entire encoded file: ffmpeg implements `faststart` simply by outputting a file, then moving the `MOOV` block to the beginning and copying the rest of the file to follow it.
 Since this requires the entire input be available first, it is not appropriate for a pseudo-live stream.

 The [Matroska](https://www.matroska.org/index.html) container (`.mkv`, and also conventionally used for `webm`) on the other hand turns out to work well for this application: I found that ffmpeg does update some headers at the beginning of a Matroska file when it stops encoding (similar to what it does for mp4 fast start), but the fields that get populated are not required to decode the video: they appear to only contain things like the total video length, which decoders do not require.
 In some experiments, I found that other programs were happy to play back a Matroska video that I had copied while ffmpeg was encoding it, even when capturing live video without a defined duration; they simply stopped playback on reaching the end of the data.
 In some situations players failed to report the overall video length or showed a wrong duration when asked to decode such a truncated file, but they were still able to play back everything that was present.

 #### gcs-incremental

-Recalling that I chose to use Google Cloud Storage to store captured video, [`gsutil`](https://cloud.google.com/storage/docs/gsutil) is a convenient way to interface with storage from shell scripts.
+Recalling that I chose to use Google Cloud Storage to store captured video, [`gsutil`](https://cloud.google.com/storage/docs/gsutil) is a convenient way to interface with the object storage system from shell scripts.
 Since `ffmpeg` is also easily driven from a shell script, the default choice for implementing the entire system was also shell, rather than some other (perhaps less quirky) programming language.

-To implement incremental upload of files, the general algorithm for copying a 'source' file on the local system to a 'destination' file on remote storage can be expressed as (assuming as we established in the previous section that files are only appended to):
+To implement incremental upload of files, the general algorithm for copying a 'source' file on the local system to a 'destination' file on remote storage can be expressed as follows (assuming, as we established in the previous section, that files are only appended to):

 1. Check whether `destination file` exists
    * If no, copy entire `source file` to `destination file` and exit